thealgotrader/crypto-trading-bot/README.md

 Crypto bot with DCA or GRID trading strategy

+## Disclaimer

+This trading bot is still in early stages of development.
+Please test with sandbox/paper trading accounts before using live account.

+These strategies are for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

+Always start by testing strategies with a backtesting then run the trading bot in Dry-run.
+Do not engage money before you understand how it works and what profit/loss you should expect.

 ## Important Notes:

 - Please test this against exchange sandbox environment if sandbox environment is supported.